Juanipis/llm_stardew_valley/api/README.md

     cd llm_stardew_valley/api
     ```

-2.  **Create a virtual environment and install dependencies:**
+2.  **Install dependencies:**

     ```bash
     poetry install
     ```

-3.  **Set up your environment variables:**

-    Create a `.env` file in the `api` directory by copying the example file:
+3.  **Create your `.env` file** with the provider and database configurations as explained above.

+4.  **Apply database migrations and generate the Prisma client:**
     ```bash
-    cp .env.example .env
-    ```

-    Now, open the `.env` file and add your `GEMINI_API_KEY` and your `DATABASE_URL` for Prisma.

-4.  **Generate the Prisma client:**

-    ```bash
+    poetry run prisma migrate dev
     poetry run prisma generate
     ```

-    This command reads your `prisma/schema.prisma` file and generates the Python client code necessary to interact with your database.

-## Running the Server
+### Start the Server

-To run the FastAPI server, use the following command:
+To run the FastAPI server:

 ```bash
 poetry run uvicorn app.main:app --reload
 ```

 The server will be available at `http://127.0.0.1:8000`.
-The `--reload` flag will automatically restart the server whenever you make changes to the code.

-You can now access the API documentation at `http://127.0.0.1:8000/docs`.
+You can access the auto-generated API documentation at `http://127.0.0.1:8000/docs`.

-poetry run prisma migrate dev